 This is why I like to try out a test scrap first, verify depth is correct, and then proceed with drilling the project’s holes.

 While the jig is one component of a screw-based wood joinery project, there are other supplies and accessories you’ll want to consider.

-So, in this section we’ll explore a few accessories you’ll want to at least consider.
+So, in this section, we’ll explore a few accessories you’ll want to consider at least.

 Face Clamp for Clamping Jigs and Leveling Surfaces

-But these are a great purchase, regardless, and have many uses in a shop beyond just pocket hole clamping during drilling and screwing.
-In fact, most cabinet hardware jigs, concealed hinge jigs and drawer slide jigs make use of a face clamp.
+But these are a great purchase and have many uses in a shop beyond just pocket hole clamping during drilling and screwing.
+Most cabinet hardware jigs, concealed hinge jigs, and drawer slide jigs use a face clamp.

 Dust Collection Adapters to Keep Work Area Clean and Drill Bits Working Their Best

 Unfortunately, the model of Kreg I own doesn’t have a dust collection port.